-Since he began work with OST in September, Jonathan has taken over the first two PHP courses and continually contributes his expertise to the Python 1 course as well.
-This is just in time for OST, because September was one of our busiest months to date.
+Since he began work with O’Reilly School of Technology in September, Jonathan has taken over the first two PHP courses and continually contributes his expertise to the Python 1 course as well.
+This is just in time for O’Reilly School of Technology, because September was one of our busiest months to date.

 And it gets even better: Duke resides in the Portland area, a hotbed of open-source programming, and as luck would have it, it’s also the home of two of our established open-source instructors, Kirby Urner and Ben Hengst.
 We seem to be growing a serious open-source satellite base station in the Portland community!

 We are most fortunate and happy to have Duke with us.
-Please join us in welcoming him to the OST team!
+Please join us in welcoming him to the O’Reilly School of Technology team!

 You can learn a bit more about Duke on his biography page.